Pascal-So/AdventOfCode/readme.md

-# Advent of Code 2017
+# Advent of Code

-My hacky Haskell solutions to this year's [Advent of Code](http://adventofcode.com/2017).
+My hacky Haskell solutions to this year's (and previous) [Advent of Code](http://adventofcode.com/2017).